 Timings: Open daily: 10am-6pm.

 ‘Camden Market’ or ‘Camden Lock’ is the name given to the interconnected chain of retail markets grouped under the common name.
 Not surprisingly the market is found in the London borough of Camden and consists of over 1000 stalls selling anything and everything from fashion, food, music and art items.
 This is a highly popular visitor attraction, particularly on weekends, with crowds swelling to the 100,000 mark.

-Art, Culture and Entertainment
+Free Arts Culture and Entertainment in London

 28) St Martin’s in the Fields (lunchtime concerts)

 This is quite a famous Anglican church perched on the northeastern corner of Trafalgar Square.
 There has always been a church on the site since medieval times.
 It has been a premier concert location for over 250 years.
 The free lunchtime concerts are a wonderful way to sample the virtuoso performances of world-class musicians.
 From choral music, to piano solos, there is always something to look forward to for music lovers.